 A student who is emotionally disturbed and/or potentially suicidal must be treated carefully because the behavior may be causing a significant disturbance.
 Thus, for the sake of others, it may become necessary to remove the student from the location.
-Due to the nature of State Laws regarding commitment of persons of emotional problems, removal without the student's consent is seen as quickly as possible.
-If the student is brought back to campus, Health Services, the Dean of Students, the Director for Residence Life and the Vice President of Student success must be notified.
+Due to the nature of state laws regarding commitment of persons with emotional problems, removal without the student's consent should be handled as quickly and discreetly as possible.
+If the student is brought back to campus, Health Services, the dean of students, the director for residence life and the vice president of student success must be notified.
 The student will need to be reassessed by a counseling professional on staff within twenty-four (24) hours of their return to campus to deem if the student is safe enough to remain on campus.